-Wandsworth holds monthly family days giving residents more time to spend time with their children in a more relaxed setting.
+Wandsworth holds monthly family days giving prisoners more time to spend with their children in a more relaxed setting.

-They also host a monthly Homework Club for residents to help their children with homework.
+They also host a monthly Homework Club for prisoners to help their children with homework.

 Keep in touch with someone at Wandsworth

-There are several ways you can keep in touch with a resident during their time at Wandsworth.
+There are several ways you can keep in touch with a prisoner during their time at Wandsworth.

-Residents have phones in their rooms and are able to make outgoing calls.
+Prisoners have phones in their cells and are able to make outgoing calls.
 They have to buy phone credits to do this.